perfectline/validates_email/README.markdown

 #### I18n

-The default error message `is not valid email`.
+The default error message `is not a valid email address`.
 You can pass the `:message => "my custom error"` option to your validation to define your own, custom message.

 ## Authors